Blog Legally: 5 Legal Pages Your Website MUST Have

 - Among others

-The Institutions & Practices A Blogger Must Be Aware Of To Blog Legally
+The Institutions & Practices a Blogger Must Be Aware Of to Blog Legally

 Federal Trade Commission (FTC) — US Agency